autopower/thermeq3/README.md

 There's always new code, which seems to work on my development thermeq :)

 ##What is new?
+###2015-Nov-01
+* new arduino command A, clears LED
+* some cleanup, codeword dump removed

 ###2015-Oct-31
 * minor fixes
 * new status messages